intland/codebeamer-imagegen-plugin/README.md

 Use gradle to build the project:

 ```
-gradlew build
+gradlew jar
 ```

+The command generates the JAR file in the **build\libs** directory.
 Default build creates a version of this plugin, which does not include the following JSPWiki plugins:
 - Horizontal Graph
 - Vertical Graph
 - Directed Acyclic Graph
 - Explorer Graph
 - Mindmap

 Use the following command to build a legacy version, which INCLUDES the aforementioned plugins: